unprolix/newhope/README.md

-This is a Haskell implementation of the [NewHope key exchange protocol](https://newhopecrypto.org/).
+This package provides a library for the [NewHope key exchange protocol](https://newhopecrypto.org/).
 It has been made via examination of the official NewHope project's [public domain C reference code](https://github.com/newhopecrypto/newhope) and the